mpirnat/django-tutorial/README.md

  5. Rewind the repository to the start of our exercises

-  In the src directory form the previous step:
+  In the src directory from the previous step:

       $ git reset --hard ex00